 Following an annual review any amendments will be made to the policy and everyone informed.
-An annual report will then be issued to governors and parents and the policy will be distributed to all parents.
-The PSHE lead will report to governors about developments and policy changes.
+A report will then be issued to governors and parents and the policy will be distributed to all parents.
+The PSHE lead will report to governors about developments and policy changes throughout the year.